 Physical security controls — These should be put in place to ensure the devices cannot be stolen or accessed by unauthorized individuals.
 Security controls include the safe transportation of devices until all data is destroyed.

 How to Train Staff on Proper Disposal

-Using the information above as a starting point, your organization's staff must be trained on how to properly dispose of hardware.
+Using the information above as a starting point, your organization's staff must be trained to properly dispose of hardware.
 Below are a few recommendations for training your staff.
-Keep in mind that every healthcare provider is different, so training should be customized to suit your needs.
+Remember that every healthcare provider is different, so training should be customized to suit your needs.

 - Include staff members who are directly disposing of PHI, anyone who supervises others who dispose of hardware, and any volunteers.

-- Your practice's training should cover the devices that may contain PHI as well as the policies and procedures that are in place to properly dispose of these devices.
+- Your practice's training should cover the devices that may contain PHI and the policies and procedures that are in place to properly dispose of these devices.